Zeng Guofan: Fame and military campaigns

 In July 1864, Tianjing fell into Zeng's hands, and he was rewarded with the noble peerage "First Class Marquis Yiyong" (一等毅勇侯) and the right to wear the double-eyed peacock's feather.
 He, Zuo Zongtang and Li Hongzhang were collectively called "Zeng, Zuo, Li" – the military leaders who suppressed the Taiping Rebellion.
-After the suppression of the rebellion, the Nian Rebellion, closely related to the former Taiping movement, broke out in Shandong Province, and Zeng was sent to quell it.
+After the suppression of the rebellion, the Nian Rebellion, which overlapped in time with the Taiping movement, broke out in Shandong Province, and Zeng was sent to quell it.

 Success did not, however, always attend him on this campaign, and by imperial order he was relieved of his command by Li Hongzhang, who in the same way succeeded him as the Viceroy of Zhili, where, after the Tianjin Massacre (1870), Zeng failed to carry out the wishes of the imperial court.
 Instead of the desired policy towards foreigners, Zeng took on a more diplomatic stance.
 After this rebuff, he retired to his viceroyalty at Nanjing, where he died in 1872 mysteriously in Hong Xiuquan's former mansion.

 Personal life

 Zeng was a voluminous writer.
 His papers addressed to the throne and his literary disquisitions are held in high esteem by Chinese scholars, who treasure the edition of his collected works in 156 books, which was edited by Li Hongzhang in 1876, as a memorial of a great and incorruptible statesman.
 Zeng enjoyed reading and held a special interest in the Twenty-Four Histories and other Chinese classics.

+In his public writing, Zeng criticized what he deemed as an overly fatalistic view among Chinese.

+Zeng was viewed as accomplished in spirit writing and physigonomy.
+He attributed some of his successes to good feng shui, including the proper burial of his grandmother.

 Zeng called Hakka females "big foot hillbilly witches" during the Taiping Rebellion after encountering them for the first time.

 Unlike his contemporaries, who had multiple wives or kept concubines, Zeng was officially married only once, to a woman of the Ouyang family when he was in his late teens.
 He had three sons and five daughters with her, and two of his eldest children died young.
 His eldest son, Zeng Jize, who inherited his noble peerage "First Class Marquis Yiyong", went on to become a famous diplomat in the late Qing dynasty.

 Zeng's ninth brother, Zeng Guoquan, was an ambitious general in the Xiang Army.
 He was later appointed Viceroy of Liangjiang in 1884.
 Zeng's great-granddaughter, Zeng Baosun, was a feminist, historian, and Christian educator.

 Zeng is said to be a descendant of Zengzi, who in turn was said to be a descendant of King Shao Kang of the Xia dynasty.